 3. Choose & add graphics

-Go to Graphics on the left toolbar, and browse the categories and subcategories to find ones you like.
+Click the Graphics tab on the left tab column, and browse the categories and subcategories to find ones you like.
 Choose graphics and add them to your worksheet.
 We used the Fruits & Veggies set within the Food & Drink category.
-Size each graphic if necessary to fit on the page using the Graphic palette.
+Drag the handles of a graphic's bounding box to size it just right.

 4. Add text

-Go to Text on the left toolbar and click Add text to launch the Text palette.
+Click the Text tab.
+Click Add text to add a text box to your design and open the Text Tools menu on the left.
 Type inside the text box, paying attention to the letter spacing to leave enough room for your child to write in their answers.
 Copy/paste the text box and align under each graphic, then click inside each text box to type the different word clues.

 5. Download & print

-When your worksheet is complete, go to Download on the top toolbar and select the file type you prefer.
-Click download and the worksheet will be available to print from your computer.
+When your worksheet is complete, click Download on the top toolbar and select the file type you prefer.
+Pro subscribers can download files as PDFs.
+Otherwise, download your design as a JPG or PNG.
 (Note: you cannot print directly from PicMonkey.)

 More ideas for worksheets